Discovering a Wealth of History and Culture in Berlin, Germany

 Bellevue Place, in the Tiergarten district, is the official home to Germany’s President since 1994.
 Kurpfergraben 6, 10117, Berlin, is the apartment home of Angela Markel, the Chancellor of Germany.
 She has power similar to a Prime Minister.
-You will not find armed guards or blocked streets here, simply 2 policemen who manned the front of the building.
+You will not find armed guards or blocked streets here, only two policemen who manned the front of the building.

 Exploring the Berlin Wall

-Talks began and boisterous crowds began tearing down the wall, piece by piece, in 1989.
+Talks began and boisterous crowds started tearing down the wall, piece by piece, in 1989.
 Berlin’s East and West became united officially.
 The East Side Gallery is the longest part of the wall still standing.
 Its original artwork, painted by 188 artists from 21 countries, is a tourist must see.
-The most famous portrays the kiss between Eric Honecker and Leonid Brezhnev.
+The most famous portray the kiss between Eric Honecker and Leonid Brezhnev.

 More Historic Sights in Berlin

-Another of our stops was to the Memorial of the Murdered Jews of Europe, or simply the Holocaust Memorial.
+Another of our stops was to the Memorial to the Murdered Jews of Europe, or the Holocaust Memorial.
 Designed by NY architect Peter Eisenman, it consists of 2711 black and shiny concrete blocks, different sizes and heights, and strategically placed around a plot of property.
-I did not care for this monument, nor understand it, and that appears to be the common feeling as it has been the center of much controversy and dislike in the community.
+I didn’t much care for this monument, nor understand it.
 Mere steps away, in what appears to be a parking lot lies the bunker where Hitler allegedly committed suicide.
 Our tour guide just spoke briefly about it and showed us the location, but did not take us there.